emilyhunt/ocelot/README.md

 # ocelot
-The Open-Source Star Cluster Multi-Purpose Toolkit.
+The Open Source Star Cluster Multi-Purpose Toolkit.
 (Its results are better than this acronym.)

 ## November 2023